Green Infrastructure &

 Green Infrastructure

-Green infrastructure is a strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services such as water purification, air quality, space for recreation and climate mitigation and adaptation.
+Our green infrastructure network of natural and semi-natural areas across the county deliver a wide range of ecosystem services such as water purification, air quality, space for recreation and climate mitigation and adaptation.
 This network of green (land) and blue (water) spaces can improve environmental conditions and therefore citizens’ health and quality of life.
 It also supports a green economy, creates job opportunities and enhances biodiversity.
-Public Health England has published an evidence resource for planning and designing healthier places: Spatial Planning for Health.

 South Oxfordshire District Council has a Green Infrastructure Strategy which aims to contribute towards effective spatial planning and place shaping by ensuring that proposals for new development take account of existing and proposed green spaces within the district.